n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 Here, each column in our matrix represents the one hot representation of each key.
 Now, when we use `np.dot`, we are computing the inner product between each row of this matrix and the entire values vector.
 This gives us the sum within each group (I'll leave it as an exercise to you to verify that).
+It's essentially the same as the summation in the sparse COO matrix case.

+In terms of time complexity, the one_hot computation compares every value in our data to every potential key, resulting in $O(nk)$ time.
+The matrix multiplication is $O(n)$ for each row (since you're multiplying $n$ values and summing), so it's a total of $O(nk)$ for the entire dot product.
+This result in a total running time of $O(nk+nk) = O(nk)$.

 Our next implementation leverages a one hot representation as well: